PTSS pilot for passengers

 What do I do if I am travelling interstate during the pilot?

 During the PTSS pilot, subsidised travel while interstate will continue to use the TUSS system.
 You will still need to request interstate vouchers from DoT, and present these to your taxi driver along with your TUSS card.
-You won’t be able to present your pilot participant card interstate.

-What taxis can I use my PTSS pilot card in?
+What taxis can I use PTSS in?

-There are a limited number of drivers associated with Black & White Cabs that are involved in the pilot.
 Only the taxis involved in the pilot will be able to accept your PTSS pilot card.
 DoT advises you bring your both your PTSS pilot card, and your TUSS card and vouchers with you, to ensure you are able to claim your subsidy.